 My birth defect is something you can see — if I let you.
 I was born with microtia (stage 2) which means that my ear was smaller and malformed — and that I was deaf in my left ear.
 I had reconstructive surgery when I was around 7 years old, but it wasn’t successful.
 So my ear is still malformed, and I have no hearing from my left ear.

 My experience with my birth defect shaped my life and who I became.
 Sometimes it has made my life harder, but as I’ve gotten older, I’ve embraced it.
 Because I’ve learned how to listen and position myself in a room where I can hear, I’ve become a thoughtful and trusted contributor in the workplace.
 I’m someone my friends can count on to listen, give advice when needed, and be supportive in ways many others aren’t.
 I’ve become open about my boundaries and struggles I’ve faced.
 Even a few years ago, I wouldn’t have dreamed of writing this article and putting this into the public sphere.
 I attribute these things in part to my learning to live with a birth defect.
+I am who I am – and I am awesome!

 Bringing Awareness to Birth Defects

 There are lots of types of birth defects.
 Some are external, like mine, but many can’t be seen, such as congenital heart defects.
 Birth defects are something that I don’t think many people think about often.
-Unless it impacts you or a loved one has one, you probably don’t think that someone around you has a birth defect.
+Unless it impacts you or a loved one has one, you probably don’t think that someone has a birth defect.

 I’m not asking you to constantly think about this.
 Instead, I’m asking you to keep an open mind and heart around birth defects.
 If someone tells you they have one, don’t immediately jump into lots of questions.
 Thank them for being open with you.
 Ask them if there is anything you can do differently to accommodate them.
 For example, it’s helpful if people don’t stand or sit on my left side if possible.
 And don’t treat them any differently, because they are the exact same person they were from before you knew.